TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Kafka/readme.md

 ## Understanding the configuration

 ### The Connection
-When you import this app, you need to configure the 'Salesforce' connection in Connections page.
-It has pre-filled values except Client Secret.
-You also need to change Client Id with yours.
+When you import this app, you need to configure the 'Kafkasample' connection in Connections page.
+It has pre-filled values.
+You need to change 'Brokers' url with yours.

 ![The connection](../../import-screenshots/Kafka/Connection.png)

-Note: After imported an app, in the imported connection under Connection tab,
-* Client ID has prefilled value which is the Consumer Key in the Salesforce Account (get it from the Connected Apps section in Salesforce Account).
-* Client secret is blank and you have to provide the Consumer Secret in the Salesforce Account (get it from the Connected Apps section in Salesforce Account).
-* For both Client ID and Client Secret values ensure that you have set up the OAuth permissions in Salesforce.com.

-### The Flow and InvokeRestService activity
+### The Flows and Commit offset activity
-If you open the app, you will see there are two flows in the Salesforce_GeneralSample app.
-The flow 'CRUD' and second flow 'SalesforceTrigger'.
+If you open the app, you will see there are two flows in the KafkaAppSample app.
+The flow 'producer' and second flow 'consumer'.
 ![The Flows](../../import-screenshots/Kafka/FlowList.png)

-The CRUD flow in the Salesforce_GeneralSample app basically creates new record for Account object in Salesforce using SalesforceCreate activity and then fetch that record details using SalesforceQuery activity.
-Then it updates the name of the newly created account using SalesforceUpdate activity.
-Finally deletes that account using SalesforceDelete activity.
-All these operation will be done when execute the REST trigger with valid input schema provided in ReceiveHTTPMessage trigger.
-REST trigger have method POST with path parameter 'account'.
+The Producer flow produces a message on the mentioned topic, whenever the rest enpoint is triggered.
+REST trigger has method GET with path parameter 'pub'.
 ![The CRUD Flows](../../import-screenshots/Kafka/Producer.png)

-The SalesforceTrigger flow in the Salesforce_GeneralSample app have ReceiveSalesforceMessage trigger which starts whenever a change occurs in Salesforce.com and activates the flow.
-So in this case when CRUD flow executes, the salesforce trigger will start and provide respective output in the logs.
+The Consumer flow has the consumer trigger which is listening to the mentioned topic and recieves the message whenever it is sent.
+Further, the 'commit offset' activity notifies the consumer to commit the offset as soon as the message is recieved and lastly the 'Log' activity is printing the recieved message.
 ![The SFTrigger Flows](../../import-screenshots/Kafka/Consumer.png)

 ### Run the application